Our Voices Are Better Together

 I have 3 children aged 17, 12 and 8.
 My youngest has a rare brain condition that is more common in cats than it is in humans!

 I am one of the founder members of our group and I am passionate about all our children having the opportunity to live their best lives and champion inclusiveness and accessibility.

-When I am not doing this role, I volunteer at Special Tots and work as a Student Support Worker with post 16s.
+When I am not doing this role, I volunteer at Special Tots and I used to work as a Student Support Worker with post 16s.
 Outside of work I love travelling, watching motor racing and renovating our house.

 Caroline is a founder member of Swindon SEND Families Voice.
 She holds the role of Vice Chair and Treasurer.
 She has 2 daughters both with ASD.

 I joined Swindon SEND Families Voice in November 2018 as the administrator and have since joined the Committee and become a Parent Representative.

 I have 2 teenage children, one with special needs and have an involvement in the Learning Disability meetings and event planning such as the Transition to Adulthood Roadshow.
 In my spare time I enjoy doing outdoor sports and eating!

 I’m a parent of 2 children, 12 and 9 years old.
 The youngest was diagnosed with ASD in 2018, after 6 years of appointments and assessments.
 Also he has anxiety and an Autism related eating disorder.